11 April, 2019

-Starting this year on Europe Day (May 9, 2019), ETNO will promote a “Dialogue for Tech Leadership” inviting the representatives of user groups, tech players as well as leading policymakers in the digital and telecoms field.
-The aim of the Dialogue will be to promote an open exchange among stakeholders on the future policy approach to tech and digital in Europe.
+As from this year on Europe Day (May 9, 2019), ETNO is promoting a “Dialogue for Tech Leadership” inviting the representatives of user groups, tech players as well as leading policymakers in the digital and telecoms field.
+The aim of the Dialogue is to promote an open exchange among stakeholders on the future policy approach to tech and digital in Europe.
 The dialogue will culminate with the presentation of ETNO’s Policy Agenda in the fall of 2019.

 Join the conversation on: